woossi0/suite/docs/usermanual/source/install/windows/tomcat/tomcat.rst

       User Name and Password configuration

-   .. note:: The Tomcat administrator role ``manager-gui`` is required to interact wit the :guilabel:`Tomcat Manager` used to deploy and monitor Boundless Suite web applications.
+   .. note:: The Tomcat administrator role ``manager-gui`` is required to interact with the :guilabel:`Tomcat Manager` used to monitor Boundless Suite web applications and the Tomcat server.

 6. Browse, if required, to the location of the Java 8 Java Runtime Environment installed previously.